 Levine Leichtman.
 At December 31, 2006, the Company was indebted to Levine Leichtman Capital Partners II, L.P. ("LLCP") in the amount of \$25.0 million.
-Such debt comprised two parts, represented by a \$15,000,000 "Term E Note" and a \$10,000,000 "Term F Note."
-Such debt was due May 31, 2007, and interest was payable at 11.75% per annum.
-LLCP was at that time the holder of approximately 17.1% of the outstanding common shares of CPS.
+Such debt comprised two parts, represented by the "Term E Note" and "Term F Note," respectively.
+The basic terms of such indebtedness are set forth in the table below.
+LLCP was also at that time the holder of approximately 17.1% of the outstanding common shares of CPS.